code4it-dev/c4it-notes/content/article/2019/008-ssms-how-to-get-instance-name/index.md

 Sometimes when I open **SQL Server Management Studio** (SSMS) I lose time thinking and trying to figure out what is the name of my LocalDb.

-The solution is simple: open the terminal and run `SQLLocalDb.exe i`, where _i_ stand for _information_.
+The solution is simple: open the terminal and run `SQLLocalDb.exe i`, where `i` stands for _information_.

 Now you can see the list of configured DBs.